My pension is losing money. What should I do?

 Why is my pension losing money?

 Watching your pension drop in value can give you that uncomfortable feeling in the pit of your stomach and leave you wondering what’s going on.
-And because we can now use online apps to ‘watch’ our pensions, it’s natural to feel anxious if you’re seeing the value go down.
+And because we can now use online apps to ‘watch’ our pensions, it’s natural to feel anxious if you see the value go down.

-If you’re feeling concerned then don’t worry because understanding how pension investments work, can help to ease your fears.
+If you’re feeling concerned then don’t worry, because understanding how pension investments work can help ease your fears.

 What causes pension funds to drop in value?

-When global financial markets experience a dip, it affects all types of investments everywhere including pensions.
-Political and economic uncertainty, disease as well as conflict, affect financial markets and cause them to rise or fall.
-But markets do recover after a fall and because your pension is a long-term investment, any dips are likely to be short-lived.
-It’s been proven that over time, pensions consistently provide gains for savers.
+When global financial markets experience a decline, it affects all types of investments everywhere including pensions.
+Political and economic uncertainty, disease as well as conflict, affect financial markets and can cause them to rise or fall.
+But markets can recover after a fall and because your pension is a long-term investment, any dips are likely to be short-lived.

 How do pension investments work?